Flag Of The United States Of America

 Piety Hill Day of Service Greenwood Cemetery 2020

-Section/Lot/Space to be used at our Memorial Day flag placing 2021.
+Members validated the list of Veterans and their Section/Lot/Space to be used at our Memorial Day flag placing 2021.

 Piety Hill Members at Greenwood Cemetery 2020